 International Cultural Society (ICS)

 Sponsors - Mary Ann Morrison

 ICS is a club designed to increase student awareness of different international cultures.
-Any student interested in learning more about other cultures and teachers others about these cultures/countries is encouraged to join.
-Dues are $5.00 for returning members and $20 for new students which includes the t-shirt.
+Any student interested in learning more about other cultures/countries is encouraged to join.
+Dues are $5 for returning members and $20 for new students, which includes the t-shirt.
 Membership is open for the first month of each semester.
-Officer elections will be held at the end of the school for the following year.
-Activities include experiencing restaurants, offering international cuisine, trips to museums, foreign film viewings, service projects for the needy, guest speakers, dance lessons, and cultural field trips.
+Officer elections will be held at the end of the school year for the following year.
+Activities include experiencing restaurants, offering international cuisine, trips to museums, foreign film viewing, service projects for the needy, guest speakers, dance lessons and cultural field trips.